softprops/hyperlocal/README.md

 ### clients

-You can communicate over HTTP with unix domain socket servers using hyper's Client interface.
+You can communicate over HTTP with Unix domain socket servers using hyper's Client interface.
 Configure your hyper client using `Client::with_connector(UnixSocketConnector)`.

 Hyper's client
 interface makes it easy to issue typical HTTP methods like GET, POST, DELETE with factory methods, `get`, `post`, `delete`, ect.
-These require something that can be tranformed into a `Url`.
+These require an argument that can be tranformed into a `Url`.
-Since unix domain sockets don't hosts and ports, a simple string won't do.
-Instead use `DomainUrl` which wraps the path to the domain socket and the uri path and query string.
+Since unix domain sockets aren't represented hostnames that resolve to ip addresses coupled with network ports ports, you standard url string won't do.
+Instead, use `DomainUrl` which represents both file path to the domain socket and the resource uri path and query string.

 ```rust
 extern crate hyper;